IBM-Cloud/openwhisk-workshops/bootcamp/README.md

 {"message: "Hello, undefined from undefined"}
 </pre>

 Next, let's update the flow to include a `name` parameter in the incoming message generated by the `Inject` node.
-Therefore, open the `Inject` node's editor panel and change the payload type to JSON.
+Therefore, open the `Inject` node's editor panel and change the payload type to *JSON*.

 Add the following field value: